Barefoot: American football

 Until the 1980s, a significant minority of placekickers in American football competed barefoot, although a "barefoot" kicker always wore a shoe on his non-kicking foot.
 Some kickers believed they could get a better "feel" for the ball and thus have greater control over the ball's trajectory.
 Another theory was that shoes and socks absorbed kinetic energy, and kicking barefoot would create more torque.
 A major drawback was the increased risk of injuring the kicking foot (a toe injury in particular had the potential to be season-ending) although the adoption of the "soccer-style" kicking motion starting in the late 1960s (in addition to being proven a much more accurate kicking method) reduced the risk of toe injuries compared to kicking the ball toe-first.

 Barefoot kicking decisively fell out of favor during the 1990s as new materials and technology in cleat design enabled shoe manufacturers to develop kicking footwear specifically for American football, based on successful designs of soccer cleats.
 One design was described as a cross between a soccer cleat and a ballet shoe.
-As such, nearly all kickers started wearing shoes starting in the 1990s and onwards.

-One of the more well known barefoot kickers was Tony Franklin, who played for the Philadelphia Eagles from 1979 – 1983, and finally retiring with the Miami Dolphins in 1988.
+One of the more well known barefoot kickers was Tony Franklin, who played for the Philadelphia Eagles and the Miami Dolphins between 1979 and 1988.
 He remains the all time scoring leader for barefoot kickers with 872 points.
 The last full-time barefoot kicker in the NFL was Rich Karlis of the Denver Broncos, who played until the 1990 NFL season.
 The last barefoot field goal was a kick by Jeff Wilkins on October 20, 2002.
 Wilkins, who only kicked barefoot for the first seven games of the 2002 season, retired after the 2007 season.

-Barefoot kickers also occasionally competed in the Canadian Football League, playing the closely related sport of Canadian football, however barefoot kicking was far less common in Canada.
-Barefoot kickers playing in Canada were typically American players signed by CFL teams, however due to strictly-enforced rules ensuring a minimum number of Canadians on a CFL roster its teams generally endeavor to sign Canadian kickers.
-Among Canadian kickers, barefoot kicking was never popular since the harsher climate makes kicking a hard leather ball barefoot even more uncomfortable and hazardous compared to doing so in the United States.